 Simple!
 You can report a repair online.

-If you have an emergency repair (immediate danger to your safety or major damage to your property) please call us immediately on 020 8915 2000.
-Out of hours you should call 020 8770 5000 and select option 9.
+If you have an emergency repair (immediate danger to your safety or major damage to your property) please call us immediately on 020 8915 2000 (this includes any emergencies that happen after 5pm or at weekends).

 If your repair is about gas or heating (emergency or non-emergency), you can call Smith and Byford on 0800 389 0867 (freephone), 24 hours a day, seven days a week.

 Remember - if you smell gas or believe that gas is leaking:

 Open all your windows and doors

 Do not turn on or off any light switches, electrical switches or do anything to create a spark

 Do not smoke or light any matches or cigarettes

 Turn off the gas supply at the meter if you can

 Contact the National Gas Emergency free phone immediately on 0800 111 999 (free phone)